richard-sebos/articles/QUB-002/2025-10-12-HV-Desktop.md

 * Writing (`work-write`)
 * Research (`work-research`)

 This isn’t just about security — there’s a psychological benefit too.
 When I’m in a focused work qube, I’m less tempted to multitask or get distracted by other apps.
-The enforced separation helps me stay on task.
+The enforced security and separation helps me stay on task.

 Also — side note — my laptop’s speakers are terrible, which discourages streaming or social media in my work VMs.
 Sure, I could pair Bluetooth speakers, but that kind of defeats the purpose of using QubesOS to begin with.